AB-CE/abce/doc/introduction.rst

 of actions in every round.
 Each of these sub-rounds lets a number of agents execute the same actions in parallel.

-This, however does not mean that the order of actions is fixed.
-It is possible that one sub-round leads to different actions according to the internal logic of the agent.
-An implementation of a discrete event scheduler like in MASON is on the TODO list for ABCE.

 MASON, like Repast Java is based on Java, while ABCE is based on Python, the advantages have been discussed before.

-MASON comes with a visualization layer.
-ABCE, does not have this feature for several reasons.
-First spacial models are not an explicit design goal of ABCE.
-Second for models that have a spacial representation the Python's standard turtle library can be used and ad Netlogo like functionality.
-Thirdly ABCE has the ability of detailed statistical output, which can be readily visualized with standard software, such as R and Excel.

-One form of spacial representation in MASON are networks.
-Networks in ABCE must be created by hand: in ABCE directed links of an agent are simply a Python-list with the id-numbers of the agents that are connected to it.

 Difference to NetLogo
 =====================